Definitive Guide to Student Debt Letters

 - Is the communication responsive to an electronic device, like a mobile phone, tablet or laptop?

-For more tips, download Considerations for Planning and Implementing a Debt Letter.
+For more tips, download Considerations for Planning and Implementing a Student Debt Letter.

-Data indicates that today's college graduates leave school with more than $30,000 in debt.
-And, Americans owe more than $1.6 trillion in student loans, surpassing credit card debt and auto loan debt.
+The average federal student loan debt is more than $37,000 per borrower (Source: educationdata.org).
+And Americans owe more than $1.6 trillion in student loans, surpassing credit card debt and auto loan debt.
 Yet, research shows students who receive debt letters graduate early and with less debt.

 Debt letters empower college students to take a strategic look at degree choice, maximize paid credits, reduce borrowing, and engage school support staff for tactical insight and guidance.